Our verdict

 Downshifter 12 is a cozy shoe

 The shoe's heel counter is not very stiff either.
-In our subjective assessment, we have it only 2 out of 5, where 5 is the stiffest.
+In our subjective assessment, we gave it only 2 out of 5, which is nearly the most flexible.

-The biggest problem with this Nike shoe is that the toebox is incredibly tapered.
-Despite being wider than average near the ball of the foot, the toebox gets way too narrow around the toes.
+Despite being wider than average near the ball of the foot (100.2 mm), the toebox gets way too narrow around the toes.

 Midsole is not lively, yet nicely balanced